Step-by-Step rpact Tutorial

 Type I error rate control in sequential designs

 We can explore a group sequential design by moving the slider for the maximum number of stages to, say, kMax = 2.
-The option to choose a design appears above the slider in the form of three “Design” radio buttons (Group Sequential, Inverse Normal, and Fisher), which by default is set to a group sequential design – this is the type of designs we will focus on in this step by step tutorial.
-The other options are relevant for adaptive designs which we will not discuss here.
+The option to choose a design appears above the slider in the form of three “Design” radio buttons (Group Sequential, Inverse Normal, and Fisher), which by default is set to a group sequential design – this is the type of design we will focus on in this step by step tutorial.
+The other options are relevant for adaptive designs, which we will not discuss here.

-A new drop down menu has appeared below the box to choose a Type II error rate that asks you to specify the “Type of design”.
+Once a design with more than one stage has been specified, a new drop down menu which asks you to specify the “Type of design” appears below the “Type II error rate” field.
 This allows you to choose how you want to control the \(\alpha\) level across looks.
-By default the choice is an O’Brien-Fleming design.
+By default, the choice is an O’Brien-Fleming design.
 Set the “Type of Design” option to “Pocock (P)”.
 Note there is also a Pocock type \(\alpha\)-spending (asP) option – we will use that later.

 design <- getDesignGroupSequential(